ryankarthur/decision-memo-slack-app/README.md

 The Decision Memo Slack App automatically generates comprehensive decision documentation from your team's Slack conversations.
 Built for teams that value **first-principles thinking**, **ownership**, and **strategic decision-making**.

+## 💡 The Problem

+In fast-moving companies, critical decisions often happen in Slack threads, meetings, or casual conversations.
+This valuable context gets lost, making it hard to:
+- Remember why decisions were made
+- Onboard new team members
+- Learn from past choices
+- Maintain institutional knowledge

+This app transforms those informal discussions into structured decision documentation that can be referenced long-term.

 ### Key Features

 - **📝 AI-Powered Analysis** - Uses Claude 3.7 Sonnet to extract decision context and reasoning